Shibasish-Dalui/OTP-based-Locker-Box/README.md

 - NodeMCU and the server Computer Both should be connected to the same Wifi.
 - First Check the IP address of the server in the local network interface.
-- Put the IP address and all wifi credentials in the *CryptoLocker.ino* File at desired fields.
+- Put the IP address and all wifi credentials in the *locker.ino* File at desired fields.
 - Install all required libraries in Arduino IDE.
 - Upload the code in ESP8266.
 - Put the sender email credentials and a reciever email address in the *server.py* File at desired fields.